 Students Encourage Others to Consider Their Environmental Impact

-A total of 445 students from 21 classrooms, after-school programs, and student groups in Winnipeg and Steinbach participated in the Litter Cleanup Challenge.
+A total of 374 students from 17 classrooms, after-school programs, and student groups in Winnipeg participated in the Litter Cleanup Challenge.

 After watching a video lesson by CPAWS Manitoba Environmental Educator Avery Kash, the students picked up litter around their schoolyard, the surrounding area, community centres, and nearby parks.
-Some students even found broken glass, something they noted was dangerous for people and animals.
+Some students were surprised at how every little thing adds up when it comes to litter, and can harm the animals who encounter it.

-A big congratulations goes out to a Grade 2/3 science class at Buchanan School, a Grade 1 class at Southwood School, and a Grade 5/6 class at Isaac Brock School.
+A big congratulations goes out to a Grade 5/6 science class at École Sage Creek School, Grade 1/2 and Grade 4/5 Nature Buddies at O.V.
+Jewitt Community School, and a preschool class at Fort Rouge Co-Op Day Nursery.
 They were randomly selected to win a classroom doughnut party.

 We want to send a big thank you to the educators who inspired their students to participate in our Litter Cleanup Challenge.
 Together, we can make a difference!